reenharnoorsingh/NineGaps/README.md

-# NineGaps-the-Game
-Nine Gaps the Game in C.
+# NINE GAPS THE GAME

 NineGaps is a highly addictive and tricky puzzle game.

 The goal of the game is really simple.
 You have to use your wits to place numbers from 1 to 9 in the missing gaps, while matching the operations presented in the puzzle.
 It's just like sudoku, but different!